 Our unique breeding program represents decades of investment and training.
 Over the years, we’ve sprouted varieties known for their flavor and size, including Holiday® grapes.

 As winter temperatures begin to drop, the leaves fall off the grapevine and the vine “goes to sleep.”
-In January, growers begin to carefully select and prune healthy canes (vine branches) that will result in the following summer’s crop.
+In December-January, growers begin to carefully select and prune healthy vines that will result in abundance crop.

 In mid-March, temperatures gradually begin to rise and the vine senses spring is approaching.
 The buds on the canes begin to “break” open and the new season’s leaves begin to emerge.